Frequently Asked Questions

 It depends.
 We offer several different types of programs that have different requirements and personalities.

-• The conventional onsite program typically requires a team of two, although there are some programs that can be carried about by an individual coordinator who has a strong support team.
-This program typically requires 16-20 hours per week to execute and is unpaid, so our coordinators usually have other jobs.
+This program typically requires about 48 hours per month to execute and is unpaid (instead, they receive discounted rent), so our coordinators usually have other jobs.
 In our experience, this time commitment is too large for one individual who is also working, so we recruit teams of two to serve together.

-If you don't have a teammate, we encourage you to still apply, and one of our application specialists will help you decide which type of program is the best fit for you.
+If you don't have a teammate, we encourage you to apply, and one of our application specialists will help you decide which type of program is the best fit for you.

 Who can be my teammate?